How to Fight Insomnia

 Regular exercise is not only important for your overall health, but it can contribute to your ability to fight insomnia.
 Exercise reduces stress and anxiety and increases the amount of time you spend in the deep sleep stage.* This makes sense considering deep sleep is when your body recovers.
 Exercise can be a long term solution for conquering insomnia symptoms.

 Whether acute or chronic, stress often marks the start of insomnia.
-Reducing stress is a great step in preventing or alleviating symptoms of insomnia.
-Practicing meditation is a great way to significantly reduce stress.
-Start by picking a spot, getting comfortable, closing your eyes, and focusing on breathing for a few minutes every day.
+Reducing stress is a great step in helping to alleviate symptoms of insomnia.
+Practicing meditation is a great way to significantly reduce stress.* Start by picking a spot, getting comfortable, closing your eyes, and focusing on breathing for a few minutes every day.
 With practice, you will feel increased relaxation and motivation.
 Picking a new hobby is also a proven way to relieve stress.
 Find someone to do in your spare time that is both stimulating and enjoyable.
 Finally, one of the simplest stress-relieving methods is taking time to visit with family or friends.
 Whether it be in person, on the phone, or over FaceTime, spending time with family and friends is a great way to boost your mood.

 Don't eat before bed